 Aside from his nightly sports anchoring responsibilities, Bryan hosts weekly show Wolf Pack All Access, a magazine-style program that highlights and features the University of Nevada and its student-athletes.

 Bryan and the News 4 sports team also produce and present Countdown to Kickoff, a pair of hour-long high school football preview shows that air on KRNV’s sister station My21TV in the fall.
 On Friday nights — depending on the season — Bryan hosts either Friday Night Lights or Hometown Hoops, which both focus on highlights from the week’s preps games.
 The News 4 sports team also hosts the American Century Celebrity Golf ’19th Hole’, a wrap-up show that is shot overlooking the 17th hold at Edgewood Golf Course in Lake Tahoe at the conclusion of the celebrity golf tournament.

-Bryan joined the News 4 team after a tenure as sports director at KTNV-TV in Las Vegas.
-Before his trip south, Bryan spent ten years as a sports anchor/sports reporter at another Reno television station where he was named sportscaster of the year twice.
+A graduate of the University of Nevada’s Reynolds School of Journalism, Bryan joined News 4 in 2005 after his tenure as Sports Director at KTNV in Las Vegas.
+Before his trip south, Bryan spent ten years as a sports anchor at another Reno television station.